 Elvis Died from a Heart Attack, Not Constipation

 His final concert was held in Indianapolis at Market Square Arena, on June 26, 1977.
-On August 16, 1977 he fell off the toilet and lay in a pool of vomit.
+On August 16, 1977 he fell off a toilet and lay in a pool of vomit.
 He was rushed by ambulance to Baptist Memorial Hospital, where he died at 3:30 pm CST.
 His autopsy was performed at 7:00 pm.
 Approximately 80,000 people lined the processional route for his funeral.

 His personal physician, Dr. “Nick” Nichopoulos, claimed that chronic constipation killed Elvis.
 The autopsy showed that his colon was full of more than 30 pounds of feces.
-Chronic constipation enlarges your colon, and Elvis’ colon was twice as long and twice as wide as a normal colon.
+Chronic constipation enlarges your colon, and Elvis’s colon was twice as long and twice as wide as a normal colon.
 However, you don’t die of constipation without a dramatic amount of warning beforehand.
 For constipation to kill a person, the colon dies first.
 Elvis’s autopsy did not show that his colon died because the pathologist did not notice tissue necrosis, a marker of cell death.
 Also the autopsy did not show a rupture of the colon itself.

 I did find several reports of people who died from drug-induced constipation (BMC Psychiatry, October 19, 2006;6:43).
 However, all of these people had severe cramping with progressively-worsening belly pain.
 Virtually all people who die of constipation are in such horrible pain for weeks prior to death that they can do nothing but cry and moan.
 Elvis played racquetball on the day he died.
 He did not die of constipation; he died after suffering a heart attack.